joshuagustaf/indonewssc/README.md

 # Indonesia Trending News Scraper

-A web scraper targets three popular news sources (Detik, LINE TODAY, and ANTARA News).
-The program uses scrapy as the web scraper.
+A simple web scraper used to scrap trends data visualize trends and trends changes.
+The crawlers are targeting three Indonesian news sources, LINE TODAY, Antara News, and Detik.

-The crawlers in /INTS/spiders use xpath to target the title of the news.
-I made a shell script to make the scraper run automatically every hour.
+This scraper is made using scrapy.
+The crawlers in "/INTS/spiders" use xpath to target the title of the news.
+To make scraping easier, I made a shell script to make the scraper run automatically every hour.

-The data from the scraper could be used to visualize the current trends.
 Example result could be found in /INTS/Example - LINE TODAY.mp4 Visualized by Flourish.